TGAC/COPO-documentation/user-guide/datafile.rst

 .. hint::
  A singular stage is one in which all the datafiles in the description bundle share the same metadata.
 That is, any metadata supplied in the stage will apply to all bundle items.

-The following adjustments are made to the wizard in singular stages, as illustrated in the screenshot above:
+The following points are applicable to a singular stage:

-* The stage metadata will be applied to all the datafiles in the description bundle.
+* Any metadata supplied in the stage will be applied to all the datafiles in the description bundle.
 * The record selection buttons (i.e., **Select all**, **Select filtered**, and **Select none**) are disabled, implying  that the user can't carry out `subsetting` of the description bundle.
 * In line with the previous points, all the records in the bundle are selected or highlighted.
 * A  message (top of the **Description Metadata** section of the wizard) is displayed to inform the user about the intended UI adjustments and the impact on the metadata attribution.